GetStream/stream-feed-flutter/docusaurus/docs/flutter/activity_header.md

 # `ActivityHeader`

-A widget that represents the heading of an activity.
-Contains the user's name and profile image.
+This widget represents the heading of an activity and contains the user's name and profile image.

 ## Background